-The Network Headroom Report element of the NDP FoS has been developed building on the P5's previous standardised Network Capacity Report.
+The Network Scenario Headroom Report element of the NDP FoS has been developed building on the P5's previous standardised Network Capacity Report.
 The Network Capacity Report was published as a one-off document in August 2021, prior to May 2022 to allow stakeholders feedback on the information provided and its value in decision making.

 This part of the NDP will provide significant value through the additional information to major stakeholders and provide forward visibility of network opportunities.
-The scope and format of the proposed Network Headroom Report part of the NDP is given in Table 2.
-Note this is the final version of the table and includes updates and clarifications made following the publication of the August 2021 proposals.Table 2: Network Headroom Report parameters
+The scope and format of the proposed Network Scenario Headroom Report part of the NDP is given in

+Table 2 in Appendix A.

+Table 2: Network Scenario Headroom Report parameters

-Scope of Network Headroom Report Deliverable Every year to be covered individually between 1-10 years Date range After the 10 th year, this requirement moves to every five years up to 2050 or aligning with the final year of the DFES forecast; Scenarios DFES scenarios, plus a 'best view' scenario; Demand and generation headroom (available capacity) in MW per reported year per scenario.
+Scope of Network Scenario Headroom Report Deliverable Every year to be covered individually between 1-10 years Date range After the 10 th year, this requirement moves to every five years up to 2050 or aligning with the final year of the DFES forecast; Scenarios DFES scenarios, plus a 'best view' scenario; Demand and generation headroom (unused capacity rather than contractually-available) in MW and/or MVA per reported year per scenario.
 Network capacities and assessment methodology Headroom calculations are considerate of financially approved network developments in delivery or planned for delivery, including asset-based enhancements and the use of flexibility services.
 This may include updates in network developments in the timeframe 0-5 years which were not included in the latest LTDS (November).
 If included, this must be stated in the accompanying notes and updated in the next LTDS (end May).
 Headroom calculations are considerate of thermal loading and fault level constraints as a minimum.
-Coverage Capacity information to be provided for substations where the greatest voltage is greater than 20kV, normally BSP and primary substations down to and including the primary secondary voltage, typically HV (20kV, 11kV or 6.6kV) Format and publication The format of the Network Headroom Report part of the NDP is tabular in nature, presented in Microsoft Excel or similar spreadsheet format.
+Coverage Capacity information to be provided for substations where the greatest voltage is greater than 20kV, normally BSP and primary substations down to and including the primary secondary voltage, typically HV (20kV, 11kV or 6.6kV) The format of the Network Scenario Headroom Report part of the NDP is tabular in nature, presented in Microsoft Excel or similar spreadsheet format.
 Interactivity can be added to the workbook to improve visualisation of the data.

-Guidance shall be included to explain the scope of the data workbook, define each data element and give user instructions.
-A contents and version control page is included to ensure that users are able to easily access data, accurately reference the report and view approvals.
+Format and Guidance shall be included to explain the scope of the data workbook, define each data element and give user instructions. publication A contents and version control page is included to ensure that users are able to easily access data, accurately reference the report and view approvals.
 It also states the dates and versions of critical data sources including the LTDS and DFES.
-Licensees shall endeavour to refresh the Network Headroom Report with the latest Licensee's data annually, including the years in between publishing the whole NDP (which shall be published by 1 st May every two years).
+Licensees shall endeavour to refresh the Network Scenario Headroom Report with the latest Licensee's data annually, including the years in between publishing the whole NDP (which shall be published by 1st May every two years).
 Parameters for the existing network underlying the headroom calculations shall be based on the latest LTDS and incorporate a view of financially approved and planned interventions.
-Existing and future network demand and generation shall be based on the licensee's latest LTDS and DFES forecasts for demand and generation at the substation.
-Information sources It is expected that the flexibility services incorporated in the NHR shall be in accordance with DNO Flexibility Procurement Statements and Reports or if not included in those reports, they must be stated in the accompanying notes.
+Information sources Existing and future network demand and generation shall be based on the licensee's latest LTDS and DFES forecasts for demand and generation at the substation.
+It is expected that the flexibility services incorporated in the NSHR shall be in accordance with DNO Flexibility Procurement Statements and Reports or if not included in those reports, they must be stated in the accompanying notes.
 Publication of Flexibility Procurement Statements and Reports is a new Standard Licence Condition 31E, and reporting detail is yet to be finalised, but will likely include the location and magnitude of contracted and prospective flexibility services.